hrkloeck/SKADS-Sky-Simulation/README.md

 The radio continuum is descriped by the S-cubed-SEX (Semi-Empirical extragalactic database) [Wilman et al. 2008](https://academic.oup.com/mnras/article/388/3/1335/956611)

-The neutral hydrogen is descriped by the SAX [Obreschkow et al. 2009](https://iopscience.iop.org/article/10.1088/0004-637X/703/2/1890)
+A virtual sky of extragalactic HI and CO Lines is descriped by the SAX simulations [Obreschkow et al. 2009](https://iopscience.iop.org/article/10.1088/0004-637X/703/2/1890)